Part 1

 We visit art galleries to see the paintings, not the frames.

-Therefore, we should be neither discouraged nor conceited about our physical attributes.
+Therefore, we should neither be discouraged nor conceited about our physical attributes.

 Part 4